HIV, chlamydia, gonorrhea, and syphilis Collection methods:

 $150 out-of-pocket or $75 + copay/deductible (if applicable) with insurance

 We designed the Basics Covered Kit for people who have been tested for STIs within the past year and just need a status check.
-This kit tests for HIV, syphilis, gonorrhea and chlamydia, but the gonorrhea and chlamydia tests look for genital infections only (to also test for these infections in the throat and rectum, choose the Full Control Kit).
-Note: Do not perform tests if you are currently taking antibiotics or within 7 days of completing antibiotics.
+This kit tests for HIV, syphilis,* gonorrhea and chlamydia, but the gonorrhea and chlamydia tests look for genital infections only (to also test for these infections in the throat and rectum, choose the Full Control Kit).
+Do not perform tests if you are currently taking antibiotics or within 7 days of completing antibiotics.
 Just follow the instructions below, then return them to our lab in a prepaid envelope. *Please note about syphilis: This syphilis test cannot differentiate between a new syphilis infection and a syphilis infection in the past that was treated.
 If you have had syphilis in the past you will need to take a different type of test to detect any new infection.

 Collect a Urine Sample

 Follow these steps to collect a urine sample to be tested for genital chlamydia and gonorrhea infections.